L0Lmaker/DistributedSemanticAnalysis/README.md

 There is a Paxos consensus process initiated for 2 out of 3 operations in our Distributed System.

-1. Campaign Creation: after generating the relevant MDims for a topic, it needs to be shared across nodes in order for all the nodes to independently be able to process articles.
+1. Campaign Creation: after generating the relevant MDim Keys for a topic, it needs to be shared across nodes in order for all the nodes to independently be able to process articles for that campaignId.
-2. Article Processing: after extracting the MDim values for an article, the results need to be shared across nodes so any node is able to respond to queries
+2. Article Processing: after extracting the MDim values for an article, the results need to be shared across nodes so any node is able to respond to queries about that article.

 ### Stages